SkinnyRat/Visual-Positioning/README.md

 ### ImageNet and CIFAR10
 The CIFAR-10 model consists of 2x convolution+pooling+normalization layers and 2x fully-connected layers. <br/>
-The ResNet-50/101/152 models are not used for this set of benchmarking tests, not is Caffe2.
+The ResNet-50/101/152 models are not used for this set of benchmarking tests, nor is Caffe2.

 ### Workflow used here
-Training was performed using SGD with 64 images per batch over 1,000,000 iterations per GPU. <br /> Training was performed on 1 GPU and then repeated on 2 GPUs. <br /> Accuracy was evaluated against 64 images per batch over 1000 iterations on the CPU. <br /> Predictions were made against single PNG images downloaded from the Web.
+Training was performed using SGD with 64 images per batch over 1,000,000 iterations per GPU. <br /> Training was performed on 1 GPU and then repeated on 2 GPUs. <br /> Accuracy was evaluated against 64 images per batch over 1000 iterations on the CPU. <br /> Predictions were then tested against single PNG images downloaded from the Web.
 <hr />